-Memo: This line is for your notes (optional).
+- Memo: This line is for your notes (optional).
 They will appear in the memo field in your accounting system if memos are supported.
-We will fill this out based on the document you submit.

-You can have an unlimited number of groups (or none): just start with a "1" for the first group, use a "2" if you have another group, and so on.
-We will fill this out based on the document you submit.
+- You can have an unlimited number of groups (or none): just start with a "1" for the first group, use a "2" if you have another group, and so on.

-Once you’ve done this, you’ll be able to manually record your sales in MarginEdge.
+Once you have set up all of your sales mappings, you will be able to manually record your sales in MarginEdge.

 To enter sales manually in MarginEdge go to Accounting > Sales Entries.
 Select “Record Sales.”